Lodhurva Jain temple: About temple

+Lodhurva is one of the important Jain center.
 The mulnayak (main deity) of the temple is a black marble idol of Parshvanatha with a canopy of thousand hoods over head.
 In Shvetambara tradition, idols tend to derive their name from a geographical region, the lodhurva Parshvanath is one of 108 prominent idols of Parshvanath idols.

-According to Jain belief, A snake comes out every evening from a hole in the temple to drink milk offering.
-As per popular belief, the sight of this snake is a blessing.
+According to Jain belief, a snake comes out every evening from a hole inside the temple to drink the milk offering.
+As per popular belief, the sight of this snake is a blessing and considered holy.
 There is a ritual for people to visit the shrine after marriage.

 Fair

 A fair is organised here in the month of Pausha, the event draws a huge number of devotees.